Challenge is closed

 Los Angeles, California, United States

 Meedo Taha is a filmmaker based in Los Angeles and Beirut.
-His stories explore identity by subverting genre expectations, such as in an a short courtroom drama entitled The Incident, an existential murder mystery based on his novel A Road to Damascus, and a horror musical inspired by binge-watching Egyptian melodrama.
+His stories explore identity by subverting genre expectations, such as in an a short courtroom drama entitled THE INCIDENT, an existential murder mystery based on his novel A ROAD TO DAMASCUS, and a horror musical inspired by binge-watching Egyptian melodrama.
 His work has received support from the Doha Film Institute, Sundance, the Directors Guild of America, and Francis Coppola’s American Zoetrope. more...

 Join the Discussion